waseem18/tango_with_django_book/17/chapters/models_templates.rst

 .. note:: Designing clean URLs is an important aspect of web design.
 See `Wikipedia's article on Clean URLs <http://en.wikipedia.org/wiki/Clean_URL>`_ for more details.

-#TODO(leifos): To handle this problem we are going to make use of the slugify function provided by Django, based on the answers provided at: http://stackoverflow.com/questions/837828/how-do-i-create-a-slug-in-django
+To handle this problem we are going to make use of the slugify function provided by Django, based on the answers provided at: http://stackoverflow.com/questions/837828/how-do-i-create-a-slug-in-django

 Update Category Table with Slug Field